 “Welcome!
 See ya later!”
 She turned and skipped back home, looking both ways before crossing the street, he noted with approval.

-She also didn’t understand where he would have gotten the large, vintage dollhouse that arrived on her doorstep Christmas morning that year.
+She also didn’t understand where he got the large dollhouse that arrived on her doorstep Christmas morning that year.
 It was, by far, the fanciest gift she had ever received.
+Was it from the Sears catalogue?
+Probably not.
+It looked older — maybe from the late 50s or early 60s.
+She could tell by the style of the wallpaper inside, which reminded her of her gramma’s house.